FlailoftheLord/MonsterApocalypseRevamped/MonsterApocalypseRevamped Changelog.md

   I also added an option to the settings `BlockAttacking.MaxHorizontalDistance` which defines close (horizontally) a mob needs to be before they will begin breaking blocks to get closer.

+(September-13-2019)
+  Adding better building, such as towering when out of range, and not stack-build-walking...
+  Also adding saftey for some mobs, so they will not walk off a tower and die, instead they will bridge towards the target player, or toss projectiles.
+  Mobs who are above will staircase down instead of faling on the player and taking fall damage.
+  All blocks will now be broken when building down if any are in the way.

+  CoreProtect now logs mob block places as well as block breaks... oops!